prisma/prisma1/content/02-Concepts/03-Functions-&-Events/02-3-Types-of-Functions.md

 <InfoBox type="info">

 The `operationBefore` and `operationAfter` hooks offer relatively simple ways to inject custom functionality into the GraphQL Engine.
-For more advanced use cases, you should look into the Proxy Layer.
+For more advanced use cases, the Proxy Layer should be used.

 </InfoBox>